crysiss/holo-alfa/_posts/2020-09-11-what-got-you-here-wont-get-you-there.md

 ---
-title: 'What got you here won't get you there'
+title: 'What got you here won’t get you there'
 date: 2020-09-11 09:05 +0300

 ---

 What makes "six-figure a year" stores "six-figure" is a good niche product that people want.
 They know people buy "this".

 What stops six-figure stores from becoming seven-figure ones is the fact they don't know much about their customers yet.
 They don't know _why_ people buy.